Overall Score 7.0 Represents average audio ecosystem compatibility score.

 See price on Amazon | See price on Amazon |

-IP ratings refer to the rank of protection offered by a casing, against dust and liquids.
-In the format of IPXX, 'X' represents a number The first value of the IP rating refers to protection against solids such as dust, followed by the one that refers to protection against liquids (water).
+Ingress protection ratings refer to the rating of protection offered by a casing, against dust and water.
+In the format of IPXX, 'X' represents a number The first value of the IP rating refers to protection against solids such as dust, followed by the one that refers to resistance against liquids (sweat).

 no data available to specify a protection rating